European badger: Distribution and habitat

 The European badger is native to most of Europe.
-Its range includes Albania, Austria, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Crete, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Macedonia, Moldova, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Russia, Kosovo, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Ukraine.
+Its range includes Albania, Armenia, Austria, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Crete, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Great Britain, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Macedonia, Moldova, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Ukraine.

 The distributional boundary between the ranges of European and Asian badgers is the Volga River, the European species being situated on the western bank.
 The boundary between the ranges of the European and Caucasian badgers is in the North Caucasus, but a clear boundary has not been defined, and they are sympatric in some regions, potentially forming a hybrid zone.
 They are common in European Russia, with 30,000 individuals having been recorded there in 1990.
 They are abundant and increasing throughout their range, partly due to a reduction in rabies in Central Europe.
 In the UK, badgers experienced a 77% increase in numbers during the 1980s and 1990s.
 The badger population in Great Britain in 2012 is estimated to be 300,000.

 The European badger is found in deciduous and mixed woodlands, clearings, spinneys, pastureland and scrub, including Mediterranean maquis shrubland.
 It has adapted to life in suburban areas and urban parks, although not to the extent of red foxes.
 In mountainous areas it occurs up to an altitude of 2000 m.

 Behaviour and ecology

 Social and territorial behaviour

 European badgers are the most social of badgers, forming groups of six adults on average, though larger associations of up to 23 individuals have been recorded.
 Group size may be related to habitat composition.
 Under optimal conditions, badger territories can be as small as 30 ha, but may be as large as 150 ha in marginal areas.
 Badger territories can be identified by the presence of communal latrines and well-worn paths.
 It is mainly males that are involved in territorial aggression.
 A hierarchical social system is thought to exist among badgers and large powerful boars seem to assert dominance over smaller males.
-Large boars sometimes intrude into neighboring territories during the main mating season in early spring.
+Large boars sometimes intrude into neighbouring territories during the main mating season in early spring.

 Sparring and more vicious fights generally result from territorial defense in the breeding season.
 However, in general, animals within and outside a group show considerable tolerance of each other.
 Boars tend to mark their territories more actively than sows, with their territorial activity increasing during the mating season in early spring.
 Badgers groom each other very thoroughly with their claws and teeth.
 Grooming may have a social function.
 They are crepuscular and nocturnal in habits.
 Aggression among badgers is largely associated with territorial defence and mating.
 When fighting, they bite each other on the neck and rump, while running and chasing each other and injuries incurred in such fights can be severe and sometimes fatal.
 When attacked by dogs or sexually excited, badgers may raise their tails and fluff up their fur.